oguwp/Discord-Cron-Bot/README.md

 # Discord-Cron-Bot
-Discord bot that sends messages on date and time
+Discord bot that sends messages on date and time to a specified channel